OWN YOUR RV LOT

 simply a change in ownership.
 Conceptually simple, a park is purchased by a corporation that just happens to have all it’s

-permitted, and continues unchanged.
+operations unchanged as a co-op.
 Some times a co-op structure is the only way a private RV park can exist given

 most likely subdivision (new condo) for RV use is not permitted !
 It can be